-Opportunities for improvement: The Home Depot should continue to implement its new policy by setting public quantifiable goals with clear timelines for reducing and eliminating additional chemicals of high concern; expand the policy by phasing out the use of ortho-phthalates, halogenated flame retardants, PFAS chemicals, methylene chloride, and NMP in other key product categories; and become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.
+Opportunities for improvement: The Home Depot should continue to implement its new policy by setting public quantifiable goals with clear timelines for reducing and eliminating additional CHCs; expand the policy by phasing out the use of all PFAS, ortho-phthalates, halogenated flame retardants, methylene chloride, and NMP that may be present in other key product categories; and become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.
+The company should follow through on its ban of toxic paint strippers by also restricting regrettable substitutes, particularly those containing GreenScreen Benchmark 1 chemicals.
 The Home Depot should also pilot the Health Product Declaration with suppliers.

 Summary of The Home Depot’s Grade